Challenger Deep in the Marianas Trench

 The first descent

-The only manned descent to the oceans deepest point occurred in 1960.
+The first manned descent to the oceans deepest point occurred in 1960.
 On January 23, 1960 a US Navy submersible Trieste manned by Jacques Piccard and Lieutenant Don Walsh descended to the bottom of the trench.
 The floor of the ocean where they descended to was 35,838 feet deep.

 Challenger Deep prize